The Adventures of Tintin (film): Release

 On 13 March 2012, Paramount Home Entertainment released The Adventures of Tintin on DVD and Blu-ray.
-Both formats of the film were also released in a Blu-ray + DVD + Digital Copy combo pack and a Blu-ray 3D + Blu-ray + DVD + Digital Copy combo pack, with each pack including 11 behind-the-scenes featurettes.

-During its first week available on home video, The Adventures of Tintin Blu-ray was the number-one-selling HD movie after selling 504,000 units and generating $11.09 million in sales.
+Both formats of the film were also released as combo packs, with each pack including 11 behind-the-scenes featurettes.
+During its first week, The Adventures of Tintin Blu-ray was the number-one-selling HD movie after selling 504,000 units and generating $11.09 million in sales.
 The film was also the second-highest-selling home media seller during its first week, with 50% of its profits coming from its Blu-ray market.